Birth of the Moonlight GoddessThe date had gone well.inspired by

 I get to be the princess!

-Four years old, cross-legged and still, she pulled
+Four years old, cross-legged and still, she pulled up the crinkled white sheet and wrapped it around her shoulders.

 A Middle Age SingletonThe princesses are rescuing themselves now.
 All the handsome knights are gay.
 What's a man to do?inspired by